etleap/terraform-provider-etleap/docs/resources/pipeline.md

 Optional:

 - `automatic_schema_changes` (Boolean) Whether schema changes detected during transformation should be handled automatically or not.
 Defaults to `true`.
-Requires replacement if changed.
+Requires replacement if changed. ; Default: true
 - `generate_snapshots` (Boolean) Defaults to 'false'.
-Requires replacement if changed.
+Requires replacement if changed. ; Default: false
 - `output_format` (String) Format for output files.
 Defaults to `PARQUET`.
 For Glue-enabled destinations, only `PARQUET` is a valid format.
 Requires replacement if changed. ; must be one of ["PARQUET", "CSV"]; Default: "PARQUET"
 - `primary_key` (List of String) The destination column names that constitute the primary key. <br> If the pipline has a sharded source include a column that specifies the shard identifier.
 Requires replacement if changed.
 - `wait_for_quality_check` (Boolean) If set to `true`, a `Transformation Complete` event is published once a transformation completes, and the pipeline waits for a `Quality Check Complete` event before loading to the destination.
 Defaults to `false`.
-Requires replacement if changed.
+Requires replacement if changed. ; Default: false

 <a id="nestedatt--destination--snowflake"></a>